-The Developmental Designs approach brings everyday strategies for relationship building, social skill-building, safe community, cultural responsiveness, and intrinsic motivation to advisory, content area classes, and across the school, throughout the day.
+The Developmental Designs approach brings everyday strategies for relationship building, social skill-building, safe community, cultural responsiveness, and intrinsic motivation to community circles, content area classes, and across the school, throughout the day.

 Developmental Designs for Elementary School is a powerful collection of research-based teaching strategies and practices: